-The Future is Black Afrofuturism Art +Tech Gallery is a 12,000 square feet interactive technological space where people can experience Wakanda in Newark by fusing Architecture, Fashion, Art and Technology.
-Located at 609 Broad St. (inside of Hahne & Co.) also a part of the 8th Annual Khem Fest.
+The Future is Black Afrofuturism Art +Tech Gallery was a 12,000 square feet interactive technological space where people can experience Wakanda in Newark by fusing Architecture, Fashion, Art and Technology.
+Located at 609 Broad St. (inside of Hahne & Co.) was also a part of the 8th Annual Khem Fest.
 The installation was live from April 2022 -November 2022.

-Khem Fest is proud to host a house of 10+ successful artists, enhancing the modern, dynamic, and creative environment of the gallery.
+Khem Fest was proud to host a house of 10+ successful artists, enhancing the modern, dynamic, and creative environment of the gallery.

 Afrofuturism is a cultural aesthetic, philosophy of science and philosophy of history that explores the developing intersection of African diaspora culture with science and technology.

 ZMAKESBEADS LLC – Afrocentric Crafts, Jewelry, Clothing, Art

 ZMakesBeads is a black owned handmade jewelry business.
 The pieces that I make includes necklaces, bracelets, and chokers made using semi-precious stones and other natural and unique beads.
 When you buy one of my pieces you are getting an experience that I refer to as, “a piece of me worn by you”.
 When I say this I mean that all of my pieces are original designs that come from my own artistic view on life.
 I am constantly creating and thinking of new designs to make based on everything I experience in life.
 A simple interaction with new people for me can be an idea for a new necklace or bracelet which gives my pieces a true meaning behind them.
 I see the world as one body that I want to cover in jewelry.

 Created by Osko – Afrocentric Crafts, Jewelry, Clothing, Art